seanohollaren/nsolid-manager/README.md

 #### A manager to help wrangle the various moving parts of N|Solid

-This code is meant to automatically set up and tear down the prerequisites required for an N|Solid server and execute a target app using the `nsolid` executable.
+Automatically set up and tear down the prerequisites required for an N|Solid server and execute a target app using the `nsolid` executable.

 It'll handle:
 - Starting the etcd service registry